JeromeLefebvre/AFSDK-EventFrameViewer/README.md

 Click “Add trend” button add Trends to .net chart object.
 Multiple items can be selected and add trends at once.
 Trend can zoom in by drawing square by mouse.
+Trend can double click and display maximum size.
 On mouse the line, tool tip shows up (Time and value).